stolostron/rhacm-docs/_pages/create_builds.md

 Complete the following steps:

 1. Create a new branch in the [rhacm-docs GitHub repository](https://github.com/open-cluster-management/rhacm-docs) for the new version.
 For example, 2.3_stage.
+For more information, see [Creating a branch](https://github.com/open-cluster-management/rhacm-docs/blob/gh-pages/_pages/arch_branching.md).

 2. Navigate to the [`modules/common-attributes.adoc`](https://github.com/open-cluster-management/rhacm-docs/blob/2.3_stage/modules/common-attributes.adoc) that is in your new branch to change the version for the `:product-version:` field.
-This value is used during the build process, and much be updated to your new version before the build will work.
+This value is used during the build process, and must be updated to your new version for the build to work.

 3. Create a new branch for the new version in [GitLab](https://gitlab.cee.redhat.com/red-hat-enterprise-openshift-documentation/advanced-cluster-management/-/tree/2.3), if it is not already there.
 Ex. `2.3`.
 You can create it from the branch from the previous version.

    1. Open the branch for the previous version.
    2. Select **+** > **New branch**.
    3. Name it the new version number.
-For example, name the branch _2.3_.
-Note: Do not include the `_stage`in this branch name, as you did with the GitHub branch.
+For example, name the branch _2.3_. **Note**: Do not include the `_stage`in this branch name, as you did with the GitHub branch.

    **Alternatively**: You can run the build script with the new version number to create a branch in GitLab.
 For more information about running the build, see [Build and publish](https://github.com/open-cluster-management/rhacm-docs/blob/gh-pages/_pages/arch_builds.md).